posativ/weave-minimal/README.md

         setenv.add-request-header  = ("X-Forwarded-Proto" => "https") # optionally for HTTPS
     }

-Now, you have to run weave using `nohup weave-minimal --prefix=/weave &` to let weave-minimal recognize that it is served on this specific sub-uri.
-(This is an issue of lighttpd itself).

 [8]: http://www.lighttpd.net/

 ### nginx

-Run weave via `nohup weave-minimal &` (or inside a `screen`) and add the following to your nginx.conf:

     location ^~ /weave/ {
         proxy_set_header        Host $host;